QubesOS/qubes-doc/about/support.md

 [mailing lists], which are explained below.
 The Qubes OS Project does not offer paid support services.

+If you're looking for known issues or would like to file a bug report, please see the [issue tracker].
+These issues are constantly being updated and may contain workarounds for problems that you're experiencing, so it's worth [searching the issue tracker] as a first step.

 ## Staying safe ##